 Wayfair Logo

 The current Wayfair logo uses a different font.
 It is softer and more rounded than the previous version.
-The trademark connection between the “yf” is preserved, as is the bright geometric element.
-Its designers moved it to another place, placing it in front of the company name, and used the classic dot over the “i.”
+The trademark connection between the “yf” and the bright geometric element is preserved.
+Its designers moved it to another place, placing it before the company name, and used the classic dot over the “i.”
 They also replaced the dark purple color with bright lilac.

 Font and Colors